Magritte-code/Magritte/docs/src/4_extra_options/adaptive_ng_acceleration.rst

 .. code-block:: python

-   parameters.Ng_acceleration_mem_limit = N #(default = 6)
+   parameters.Ng_acceleration_mem_limit = N #(default = 9)

 In Magritte, we make two modifications to Ng-acceleration:

-1. We allow the Ng-acceleration to happen earlier than every N steps, if the relative change in level populations caused by the Ng-acceleration step would be less than the relative change when comparing the current level populations with the level populations of the previous iteration.
-In our experience, this allows the first Ng-acceleration step to happen earlier.
+1. We allow the Ng-acceleration to happen earlier than every N steps, if the relative change in level populations predicted by the Ng-acceleration steps would be less than the relative change when comparing the current level populations with the level populations of the previous iteration.
+In our experience, this prevents the algorithm from wasting time by computing too much NLTE iterations without doing a Ng-acceleration step.
 To disable this behavior, one can call

 .. code-block:: python